orangepi-xunlong/OrangePi_Build/README.md

 OrangePi Build System
 ---------------------------------------

-Welcome to OrangePi Build System!
-A good place to start in the Linux World with OrangePi!
+Welcome to Orange Pi Build System!
+A good place to start in the Linux world with Orange Pi!

 Have fun with your ideas and build your own Linux system.

-#### OrangePi Build System supports:
+#### Orange Pi Build System supports:

   * OrangePi PC2